 Average Full Coverage Rates

-The following graph shows the change in average North Carolina car insurance rates from 2012 to 2019.
-Rates for full coverage rose from $611 in 2012 to $741 in 2019.
+The following graph shows the change in average North Carolina full coverage costs from 2012 to 2019.
+Rates rose from $611 in 2012 to $741 in 2019.
 This was an increase of $130 or 21%.
-The gradual rise in rates could be due to inflation across the country.
-It’s not uncommon for insurers to raise rates every couple of years to meet the markets.
+The gradual rise in premiums could be due to inflation across the country.
+It’s not uncommon for insurers to raise prices every couple of years to meet the markets.

-The graph below shows the change in average North Carolina liability coverage costs from 2012 to 2019.
-Liability rates increased from $356 in 2012 to $392 in 2019.
+The graph below shows the change in average North Carolina liability insurance costs from 2012 to 2019.
+Rates rose from $356 in 2012 to $392 in 2019.
 This was an increase of $36 or 10%.
-Over the eight years, North Carolina’s liability insurance rates have stayed much lower than the US average.
+Over the eight years, the cost of this coverage has remained below the US mean.

-One reason liability rates are lower here is because of the slightly lower-than-average standard of living.
+One reason liability costs less here is because of the slightly lower-than-average standard of living.
 This means that people here make less than those in other states.
-States with a lower standard of living often have lower costs in general.
+Poorer areas often have lower costs in general.
 That’s because people can’t afford to pay more.
 It also means auto repair and medical treatment costs less.

-The chart below shows the average North Carolina comprehensive coverage costs from 2012 to 2019.
-Comprehensive rates increased from $115 in 2012 to $138 in 2019.
+The chart below shows the average North Carolina comprehensive insurance rates from 2012 to 2019.
+Prices rose from $115 in 2012 to $138 in 2019.
 This was an increase of $23 or 20%.
-Like collision coverage, comprehensive rates are below the country average, but still closer than liability.
-Comprehensive insurance prices reached a peak in 2016 at nearly $150 and have gone down since, increasing slightly in 2018 before going down again in 2019.
+Once again, the cost of this coverage is well below the national mean, peaking in 2016 at nearly $150.
+Pricing pressures eased starting in 2017 before increasing slightly in 2018 before before resuming their decline in 2019.

 North Carolina Minimum Auto Insurance Requirements